 Read more about this cost related question here.
 Contact us now for help, and supportive personalized mental health services.
 BetterHelp will help you find and connect to a licensed professional counselor helping people.
 Get started today to book a personalized consultation appointment online.

-How is a licensed therapist on this Glenview online therapy platform verified?
+How are therapists on a Glenview online therapy platform verified?

 Please note BetterHelp does not offer or provide care from Glenview psychiatrists to prescribe a drug or medication as treatment, or perform psychological assessments and other psychiatric services.